For ecommerce shoppers, the shipping process seems simple: they place their order, it’s mailed, and it’s delivered in a few days.

 Gerard Ecker, Founder & CEO of Ocean & Co.

-Partner up with the right shipping carrier
+Partner up with the right shipping courier

 Whether or not it’s fair, customers hold merchants responsible for last-mile delivery — its speed, cost, and overall experience.
-Because of this, it is extremely important that you partner with a shipping carrier that can meet key criteria.
+Because of this, it is extremely important that you partner with a shipping courier that can meet key criteria.

 They should also have the latest supply chain technology in place to integrate with your tech stack and give you better visibility into the order’s journey, even after it leaves your hands.